SGpp/SGpp_Example_Application_CMake/README.md

 ## Purpose of this repository

-This repository is meant as a starting point for people who want to use SG++ in a project of their own.
+This repository is meant to serve as a starting point for people who want to use [SG++](https://github.com/SGpp/SGpp) in a project of their own.
 It demonstrates how to use git submodules to include SG++ as an external dependency and how to use cmake to both build SG++ and the project itself.